-Equine Distance Riding Association (EDRA) General Rules - 2023
+Equine Distance Riding Association (EDRA) General Rules - 2024

 - 1. Participants are responsible for knowing and following the rules governing EDRA events. - 2.
 Distance Rides.
-These competitions are 25-100 miles in length and are reported in multiples of five-mile increments.
+These competitions are 25-100 miles in length and are reported in multiples of fivemile increments.
 Distances must be verified by GPS and tracks submitted to EDRA no later than two weeks prior to the event.
-In the event of a course change due to safety concerns (Rule 6), GPS submittals are required within one week after the event. - a) Start Time.
+In the event of a course change due to safety concerns, Rule 6, GPS submittals are required within one week after the event. - a) Start Time.
 Although the time allowed to complete a ride begins at the official ride start time established by the Ride Manager, participants may choose to leave within 30 minutes after the official start time. - b) Hold Time.
 Rides have planned stops, where equines will be examined by a veterinarian and are allowed to eat, drink and rest.
 The quantity and length of hold times are determined by the Ride Manager and Head Veterinarian and are announced in advance of the start.
-(See Rule 18) - c) Finish Time for distances of 25-45 miles.
-The participant's finish time is determined when the equine's heart rate (pulse) meets criteria as outlined in Rule 18c).
+See Rule 19b) and 20a). - c) Finish Time for distances of 25-45 miles.
+The participant's finish time is determined when the equine's heart rate (pulse) meets criteria (as outlined in Rule 19c).
 The equine's heart rate must meet criteria within 30 minutes of crossing the finish line or the participant is eliminated from the competition.
 The finish time determines a participant's placing, assuming all other equine wellness requirements are met.
-(See Rules 8, 18 and 19) - d) Finish Time for distances of 46-100 miles.
+See Rules 8, 19f), and 20d). - d) Finish Time for distances of 46-100 miles.
 The participant's finish time is determined when both the rider and equine cross the finish line.
 The equine's heart rate must meet criteria within 30 minutes of crossing the finish line or the participant is eliminated from the competition.
 The finish time determines a participant's placing, assuming all other equine wellness requirements are met.
-(See Rules 8, 18 and 19) - e) Minimum Ride Time.
+See Rules 8, 19f), and 20d). - e) Minimum Ride Time.
 There are no minimum ride times in EDRA events. - f) Maximum Ride Time.
 In order to successfully complete the ride, a participant must finish within the maximum allowed ride time, which includes all hold times.
 Rule 5 provides maximum ride times for various distances. - g) Recorded Ride Time.
 Ride results report the participant's time on the course (hours/minutes from start time to finish time) MINUS hold times.
 For example: On a 50 mile ride the maximum time allowed to complete the event is 12 hours, including holds of (for illustration) 90 minutes.
 If a rider finishes in exactly 12 hours and meets all veterinary and other event rules and requirements, the reported ride completion time is 10 hours, 30 minutes (12 hours minus 90 minutes of holds).
-Miles, completions and points are accrued upon successful completion by an EDRA member and equine with an active EDRA Logbook and count toward the rider's and equine's lifetime miles and season awards.
+Miles, completions, and points are accrued upon successful completion by an EDRA member and equine with an active EDRA Logbook and count toward the rider's and equine's lifetime miles and season awards.
 Placings are determined through Rule 19d), Veterinary Oversight. - 3.
 Test Your Mettle Relays.
-The same distance requirements; start, finish, minimum and maximum ride time requirements outlined in Rule 2 also apply to relays.
+The same distance requirements: start, finish, minimum and maximum ride time requirements outlined in Rule 2 also apply to relays.
 Relays do not usually require hold times and miles on relays may not always be reported in five-mile increments.
+The team's finish time is determined when the last relay member and equine cross the finish line.
+The equine must also meet pulse and other equine wellness requirements within the prescribed times, as is described for distances of 46-100 miles.
 For more details, see Test Your Mettle Rules and Information, Appendix A.